Louisiana vs. Georgia State NCAA Football Odds, Plays and Insights | November 4, 2021

 Over/Under Insights

-- Louisiana has combined with its opponents to put up more than 54 points in four of eight games this season.
+- Louisiana has combined with its opponents to score more than 53.5 points in four of eight games this season.

-- In 50% of Georgia State's games this season (4/8), the teams combined to score more than Thursday's over/under of 54.

-- The combined points per game average of the two teams, 55.9, is 1.9 points greater than Thursday's over/under.
+- Thursday's over/under is 2.4 points lower than the two team's combined 55.9 points per game average.

 Louisiana Stats and Trends